Explore the Levels of Change Management

 • Transform culture by bridging differences between hospitals

-• Create a detailed change plan and timeline for the merger rollout
+• Creating a detailed change plan and timeline for the merger rollout

-• Conduct impact assessment on clinicians, staff, patients and other stakeholders.
+• Conducting impact assessment on clinicians, staff, patients and other team members.

-• Design communications to inform all impacted groups of changes
+• Designing communications to inform all impacted groups of changes

-• Provide training on new systems, tools and processes
+• Providing training on new systems, tools and processes

-When OD's strategic foresight meets CM's hands-on approach, operations feel natural and well-coordinated.
+When OD's strategic foresight meets change management's hands-on approach, operations feel natural and well-coordinated.

-• Consolidate IT systems and health record management
+• Consolidates IT systems and health record management

-• Develop new roles to bridge gaps between the hospitals
+• Develops new roles to bridge gaps between the hospitals

-• Foster culture of unified health system vs. individual hospitals
+• Fosters a culture of a unified health system vs. individual hospitals

-This merger isn't just about growth; it's about creating a healthcare experience where every patient feels at home, no matter the point of care.
+By using both OD and change management, the hospitals could create a healthcare experience where every patient felt at home, no matter the point of care.

-2. Technology – Locus software company transitions to cloud-based delivery
+2. Technology – Software company transitions to cloud-based delivery

 OD's role: